Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Introduction

-To address these methodological limitations, we propose the Neural AutoRegressive Fractionally Integrated Moving Average (NARFIMA) model, an ensemble approach that integrates the strengths of classical statistical methods with advanced machine learning techniques.
+To address these methodological limitations, we propose the Neural AutoRegressive Fractionally Integrated Moving Average (NARFIMA) model, an ensemble approach that integrates the strengths of ARFIMA with autoregressive neural networks (ARNNs).
 The mechanism of the proposed NARFIMA model operates through a structured two-stage procedure.
 In the initial phase, a linear ARFIMA model is fitted with lagged observations of the exchange rate series, auxiliary uncertainty measures, and macroeconomic drivers to produce in-sample residuals.
-These ARFIMA model residuals capture the unexplained variations in the exchange rate dataset after accounting for linear long-memory effects and key economic drivers.
-In the subsequent step, the residuals are combined with the exchange rate time series data, uncertainty measures, and macroeconomic drivers, and are then modeled using an autoregressive neural network architecture to capture nonlinear dependencies and underlying structural patterns.
+These ARFIMA model residuals capture the unexplained variations in the exchange rate dataset after accounting for long-memory effects and key economic drivers.
+In the second step, the residuals are combined with the exchange rate data, uncertainty measures, and macroeconomic drivers, and are then modeled using an ARNN architecture to capture nonlinear dependencies and underlying structural patterns.
 This ensemble framework can capture long-term memory, nonlinear dependencies, and complex interactions between exchange rates and multiple economic drivers.
-Furthermore, the asymptotic stationarity and geometric ergodicity conditions obtained through Markov chain analysis confirm the theoretical robustness of the NARFIMA model; we have empirically verified that the assumptions necessary for these results are satisfied.
-These theoretical properties have several economic implications and policy relevance, as central banks and financial institutions rely on forecasting models that are asymptotically stable, interpretable, and reliable.
+Furthermore, the asymptotic stationarity and geometric ergodicity conditions obtained through Markov chain analysis confirm the theoretical robustness of the NARFIMA model.
+These theoretical properties have several economic implications and policy relevance, as central banks and financial institutions rely on forecasting models that are asymptotically stable and reliable.
 Empirical evaluations conducted on the BRIC economies' exchange rates demonstrate that the NARFIMA model substantially enhances predictive accuracy and robustness, surpassing state-of-the-art statistical and machine learning forecasting frameworks.
-Its superior performance in capturing complex nonlinear interactions between exchange rate and causal drivers while modeling the long-term memory and non-stationary patterns of the endogenous variable underscores the practical relevance and reliability of our proposed approach.
-Overall, the integration of theoretical rigor with empirical validation positions NARFIMA as an effective forecasting technique, particularly suited for analyzing the complex exchange rate dynamics under varying policy uncertainties and critical macroeconomic shocks.
-By capturing both long-term memory and complex nonlinear dynamics between uncertainty measures, short-term interest rate differentials, oil shocks, and exchange rates, our approach provides a comprehensive tool that can deliver valuable insights for policymakers and researchers operating in an increasingly uncertain global economic environment.
-To further enhance its practical relevance, we perform uncertainty quantification using conformal prediction, which can be integrated with the NARFIMA framework and is vital for policy applications.
+Its superior performance underscores the practical relevance and reliability of our proposed approach.
+Experimental evaluation suggests that NARFIMA is an effective forecasting technique, particularly suited for analyzing the complex exchange rate dynamics under varying policy uncertainties and macroeconomic shocks.
+To quantify uncertainty, we integrate conformal prediction with NARFIMA to obtain prediction intervals, which are vital for effective policy design.